UweR70/Hamiltonian-Cylce-Snake/README.md

 <br/>
 <br/>
 The following image is just one example to give you the idea.<br/>
-(Please notice that this example represents case 1 playfield where x and y are even).<br/>
 <br/>
-Yes, at a first glance it is a little bit confusing.<br/>
+Yes, at the first glance it is a little bit confusing.<br/>
 Take your time and you will see ...<br/>
 <ul>
   <li>